greylore-d20/foundryvtt-pathfinder1/README.md

 1. Clone or download this repository.
 2. Change directory to the repository root and run `npm install`.
 3. Run `npx gulp` to create the output script, and watch for changes.

+## Legal

+"This system uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This [website, character sheet, or whatever it is] is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
+For more information about Paizo Inc. and Paizo products, please visit paizo.com."

 ## Information